 Common causes

-1. Went to Spam / Promotions / a custom rule folder
+1. Went to Spam / Promotions / a custom-rule folder

-2. Email address has a typo
+2. The email address has a typo

 4. Corporate / school ATP quarantines or strips links